Soft and Chewy Molasses Cookies

 This post may contain affiliate links.
 Please read my disclosure policy.

 These sugar-crusted molasses cookies are soft and chewy thanks to brown sugar and molasses and perfectly seasoned with all of the wintry, warm spices of the season: ginger, cinnamon, and cloves, oh my!
 This recipe can be made with or without a mixer, and the cookies stay soft and moist for days, so don’t be afraid to make them ahead of time.

-So I thought.
 My cousin Kristina makes the very best molasses cookies I have ever tasted.
 And they’re not just the best molasses cookies ever; they’re one of the best cookies ever.
-Last December when I received Kristina’s recipe in the mail and discovered that her legendary molasses crinkles were made with shortening, my earth sort of shattered.
-I would have bet money they had been made with butter.
+Last December when I received Kristina’s recipe in the mail and discovered that her legendary molasses cookies were made with shortening, my earth sort of shattered.
+How was it possible for me to really really love a shortening-based cookie?

 I had to call Kristina to discuss.
 “So Kristina,” I said when she answered the phone, “your molasses cookies and I have been on a long journey together, and I’ve finally accepted that you do in fact use shortening, right?”